 Detoxing from the drug is simply the first step toward recovery.
 During the detox phase, a patient will undergo a taper schedule created by a physician, lowering the dosage incrementally to manage withdrawal symptoms.

 The next treatment step is to continue treatment at an addiction treatment center, where the patient can work with a qualified therapist to get back on track and learn valuable skills to remain free from benzo addiction.

 For heavy benzo users or those who would benefit from a 24/7 supportive environment, inpatient treatment is recommended.
 This type of treatment allows individuals to live at the treatment facility to receive professional treatment.
 There you will be surrounded by medical and substance abuse clinicians who can provide the type of structured treatment and support that can help you get free from benzo addiction.

 For those who cannot live at the facility during treatment, an outpatient treatment center is recommended.
-Much of the same treatment will be given, except the person will attend a number of sessions during the week and go home afterwards rather than spend the night.
+Much of the same treatment will be given, except the person will attend several sessions during the week and go home afterward rather than spend the night.
 This is a great option for those who have family or work responsibilities.
-The number of sessions through the week vary depending on the needs of the individual, but oftentimes range from three to seven sessions per week.
+The number of sessions through the week varies depending on the needs of the individual but oftentimes ranges from three to seven sessions per week.

-Regardless of whether one chooses inpatient or outpatient treatment, specialized care will be given to include:
+Regardless of whether one chooses inpatient or outpatient treatment, specialized care will be given to including: